 Lameness is one of the biggest challenges facing Irish dairy farmers today.
 It reduces cow comfort, lowers fertility, cuts milk yield, and eats into farm profitability.

+The good news?
 With the right hoof care routine and consistent footbath management, lameness can be greatly reduced — saving time, money, and stress.

 Why Hoof Health Matters